 - The Borsko Jezero project ("Borsko") is a 35 sq.km license area located in the central portion of the Timok Magmatic Complex and is directly adjacent to and west of the producing Bor copper porphyry mine. - From March 2016 to April 2020, JOGMEC sole funded a total of US\$5.8 million (C\$8.1 million) for the JOGMEC-Mundoro JV Projects.
 The joint venture is now at a proportionate funding stage.
-As of December 31, 2021, Mundoro has 51.44% while JOGMEC has 48.56% ("JV Partners"). - Exploration has identified several targets of which, Target 1 is an undercover preserved advanced argillic alteration lithocap covering an area approximately 1.6 km in strike length, discovered using a combination of geophysical techniques.
-The Target 1 system contains elevated copper-gold-arsenic indicative of high sulphidation epithermal type mineralization with elevated copper at the bottom of the lithocap suggesting a porphyry source beyond the immediate area.

-- In Q1-2020, Mundoro contracted a geophysics review by a geophysical consulting company with expertise in utilizing geophysics for undercover exploration.
+As of December 31, 2021, Mundoro has 51.44% while JOGMEC has 48.56% ("JV Partners"). - Exploration has identified several targets of which Target 1 is an undercover preserved advanced argillic alteration lithocap covering an area approximately 1.6 km in strike length, discovered using a combination of geophysical techniques.
+The Target 1 system contains elevated copper-gold-arsenic indicative of high sulphidation epithermal type mineralization with elevated copper at the bottom of the lithocap suggesting a porphyry source beyond the immediate area. - In Q1-2020, Mundoro contracted a geophysics review by a geophysical consulting company with expertise in utilizing geophysics for undercover exploration.
 Interpretation from the geophysics review identified further drill targets to follow up at Target 1 and additional locations to test on the license. - In Q3-2020, a Leapfrog model of the alteration envelopes at Target 1 was completed.
-This model was compared with the existing sectional interpretation and the modelled alteration solid was further refined for targeting. - Next Steps: The JV Partners have agreed to seek a new partner for further exploration funding at Borsko.
-An online data room with a 3D Leapfrog model for the project has been opened for interested third parties that have signed confidentiality agreements with the Company. - In Q2-2021 the Company received a two year license extension.
+This model was compared with the existing sectional interpretation and the modelled alteration solid was further refined for targeting.

+Next Steps: The JV Partners have agreed to seek a new partner for further exploration funding at Borsko.
+An online data room with a 3D Leapfrog model for the project has been opened for interested third parties that have signed confidentiality agreements with the Company.
+The Company signed a LOI over the area with a third party in May 2022.